bicycle1885/Fmt.jl/README.md

 f"{$x:>{$n}}" == "    42"
 ```

-Fmt.jl also provides a formatting function.
+Fmt.jl provides two formatting functions:
-The `Fmt.format` function takes a format template as its first argument and other arguments are interpolated into the replacement fields in the template.
+- The `Fmt.format` function takes a format template as its first argument and other arguments are interpolated into the replacement fields in the template.
-If an I/O stream is passed before the format template, it outputs the formatted string into the stream directly.
+- The `Fmt.printf` function is the same as `Fmt.format` except that the formatted string is written to an output stream.
+The default output is `stdout` like the `print` function.

 ```julia
 using Fmt